-- Open the article to read it - Click on Add comment. - This brings up the screen to add a comment.
+- Open the article to read it

+- Click on Add comment.

+- This brings up the screen to add a comment.
 Type in your comment.
 Type it in as plain text.
-Do not include HTML. - If you wish to be notified when someone else adds a comment to this article, check Subscribe - Unless the system administrator has changed the settings, you will then need to type in a confirmation code.
+Do not include HTML.

+- Unless the system administrator has changed the settings, you will then need to type in a confirmation code.
 Type the code exactly as you see it.
-Match upper and lower case. - Click OK.
+Match upper and lower case.

+- Click OK.